2012 Bojangles' Southern 500: Race

 After the pit stops, Kyle Busch took over the lead, with Biffle in second, and Kahne third.
 Although Biffle closed on Kyle Busch, the latter responded to increase his lead to more than half a second by the 59th lap.
 Five laps later, Johnson caught and overtook Kahne on the inside lane for third place.
 Keselowski lost ninth to Johnson on lap 66.
-Biffle took the lead from Kyle Busch seven laps later, as Johnson then passeed the latter for second.
+Biffle took the lead from Kyle Busch seven laps later, as Johnson then passed the latter for second.
 On the 76th lap, Kurt Busch overtook Keselowski for tenth place.
 Eight laps later, Kahne fell behind Truex who passed him for fourth place.
 Hamlin overtook Kahne for the fifth position on lap 89.
 In the meantime, Biffle's lead over Johnson grew to nearly a second.
 Stewart was passed by Kenseth for the ninth position on the 95th lap.
 The second round of green flag pit stops began three laps later.
 On the 99th lap, Biffle made his second pit stop, and Hamlin led the lap, until Gordon took the lead for lap 101.
 Johnson took over the first position after all the pit stops had been completed.

 By the 105th lap, Johnson led by four seconds over Biffle in second.
 Seven laps later, Kahne was overtaken by Edwards for sixth place.
 Kurt Busch passed Stewart to move into tenth place on lap 116.
 Ten laps later, Kyle Busch got ahead of Biffle for the second position.
 Edwards caught Hamlin and got ahead of him to progress into fifth on lap 128.
 Biffle dropped to third when Truex overtook him eight laps later.
 On lap 140, Marcos Ambrose spun luridly, but he regained control of his car to avoid bringing out a caution.
 The third round of green flag pit stops commenced on lap 144.
 Biffle was the first driver to enter pit road on that lap.
 Johnson led the next four laps before making his own stop.
 After the pit stops, Johnson maintained the lead, with Kyle Busch second, and Biffle third.
 On the 154th lap, Kurt Busch passed Logano for the tenth position.
 Eleven laps later, Truex got ahead of Biffle for third in slower traffic.